 Remember when cell phones used to cost about 50 bucks?
 Those were the days.
 Now a new iPhone can run you as much as $1,000!
 However, there is a good reason for the price tag, and it is because these are actually pretty powerful machines.
 One of the most impressive parts of it?
 The camera!

-The logistics of a crew, actors, locations, props, and more is something for another article.
-In this article, we explain why it makes sense to simply use your iPhone for your first few films.
+It makes sense to simply use your iPhone for your first few films.
 Heck, I personally think it has a strong enough camera to use even once you have honed your filmmaking skills.
 Just look at the 2015 film “Tangerine."
 It was shot entirely on 3 iPhone5s’, and made it into Sundance Film Festival, along with a limited theatrical release.
 Imagine what you can do with an iPhone8 or iPhoneX!

 The camera on the iPhone is so user friendly, even my Grandmother has no problem taking photos and videos on it.
 However, there are a few extra layers that will help you create a better looking image as you film your low budget movie.
 Here are some of our best tips for low budget filmmaking on your iPhone.